 Do NOT Miss This Profit Windfall...
 Again

-You may not realize that the real U.S. LNG story started way back in August of 2010, when a strange, bulky package arrived on the desk of John Anderson of the Office of Fossil Energy.
+Back in August of 2010, a strange, bulky package arrived on the desk of John Anderson of the Office of Fossil Energy.

 The first line of the cover letter said it all: